Tantusar/randomapi/README.md

 Requirements
 ------------

-- Python 2.6 or higher
-- Python 3.6 or higher
+- Python 2.6 or higher, or 3.6 or higher
 - An API key from: http://api.random.org

 Example Usage